Do Parking Tickets Increase Your Insurance Rates?

 In certain situations, however, unpaid parking tickets can impact your insurance.
 Unpaid parking tickets can lower your credit score, for example, or force the DMV to cancel your vehicle registration.

-Today, we’re explaining everything you need to know about parking tickets and insurance rates.
+Do parking tickets increase insurance?
+Below, we’re explaining everything you need to know about parking tickets and insurance rates.

 What’s Included on your Driving Record?

 When you buy car insurance, the insurance company will check your driving record to verify your information and calculate your premiums.